-36. As presently drafted, the Order requires Network Rail to fund the ongoing maintenance of the new alternative routes for the first 12 months only.
+35. As presently drafted, the Order requires Network Rail to fund the ongoing maintenance of the new alternative routes for the first 12 months only.
 After which time, the responsibility will shift to the highway authority.
 This maintenance obligation represents an unquantifiable future expense for the highway authority.
-Network Rail plans to provide commuted sums to cover this future expense but, to the knowledge of the Ramblers, no sums have been agreed.
-Again, this is evidence of Network Rail shifting responsibility onto the highway authority.
-What is more, until these sums are agreed, they represent an "unknown" cost for the proposed scheme which does not appear to have been accounted for in the Estimate of Costs.
-The Ramblers submit that, in light of these outstanding issues, the Order proposal is premature.
+Network Rail plans to provide commuted sums to cover this future expense; and in this regard Ramblers share the County Council's concerns